hpcaitech/ColossalAI/applications/Chat/examples/README.md

 ## Attention
-The examples are demos for the whole training process.You need to change the hyper-parameters to reach great performance.
+The examples are demos for the whole training process.You need to change the Hyperparameters to reach great performance.

 #### data
 - [x] [rm-static](https://huggingface.co/datasets/Dahoas/rm-static)